chenzihui/react-tokenizer/README.md

 ## Tests

-Jest tests are breaking on Node v0.12.0 and IO.js v1.5.0, so I have not written a comprehensive test suite.
+Tests are breaking on Node v0.12.0 and IO.js v1.5.0.
+To run the tests, you will have to switch to v0.10.x

 ## TODO

 - Cross browser compatibility
-- Typing in between tokens
 - Remove tokens other than the last token
-- Better test suite